 According to The State of the New Hybrid and Flexible Workplace report by HR.com and Aduro, over a third of respondents ranked their organizations as fair or worse at managing workers in flexible work arrangements.
 This reveals an opportunity for improvement, highlighting an area where employers and companies can better serve their workforce.

-With 92 percent reporting that jobs and roles will be redefined over the next two years, it’s critical for employers to adapt to the demand for flexible work options.
+With 92 percent reporting that jobs and roles will be redefined over the next two years, it’s critical that employers act now and adapt to the demand for flexible work options.

-The first step is understanding the present state of the workforce and how flexible work fits into the current market.
+The first step in developing a flexible work strategy is understanding the present state of the workforce and how flexible work fits into the current market.

 What is flexible work and why does it matter?